uchicago-dsi/uchicago-bead-challenge-validation-tool/README.md

 #### Pre-requisites

 Make sure that you computer has access to Python and Pip.
 You can do this by going to the command line and typing `pip --version` and `python --version`.
 Both of these should return version numbers.
 The Python version needs to be greater than 3.7.
-As with all third part packages, we recommend using a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) when using, but it is not required.
+As with all third party packages, we recommend using a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/), but it is not required.

 #### Installation